WebOrigami/docs/src/core/ExplorableObject.md

 }
 ```

-As shown, the graph's keys are the keys of the wrapped object, and asking the graph for the value of a key delegates the request to the wrapped object.
-The `isPlainObject` check ensures that any returned sub-object value will itself be wrapped in an instance of `ExplorableObject`.
+As shown, the graph's keys are the keys of the wrapped object, and asking the graph for the value of a key delegates the request to the inner object.
+If the value of a key is a plain object, that object is wrapped by an ExplorableObject before being returned.